YouthBuild

 The YouthBuild Program for Choctaw County provides educational instruction, occupational skills training, classroom and hands on construction training for at-risk youth ages 16-24 who have previously dropped out of high school, are adjudicated, are aging out of foster care, possess a disability, are homeless, or qualify as at risk participants.
 YouthBuild simultaneously addresses issues facing low-income communities including housing, education, employment and leadership development.

 The YouthBuild program combines academics with career training, leadership development, and community service at no cost to our students.
-Participants work toward obtaining their GED or high school diploma, learn marketable job skills, leadership skills and will serve their communities by assisting in the construction of affordable housing through the 502 Self-Help Housing program.
+Participants learn marketable job skills, leadership skills and will serve their communities by assisting in the construction of affordable housing through the renovation of a home dedicated to low-income housing.

 YouthBuild Program participants will receive approximately a combined 600 hours of education instruction, occupational skills training, and leadership development activities with an additional twelve months of follow-up services.